antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 ([video](https://www.youtube.com/watch?v=X3QbMaEIpt0),
 [slides](https://antocuni.eu/talk/2025/07/europython-myths-and-fairy-tales/) and
 [LWN write-up](https://lwn.net/Articles/1031707/)).

+!!! note "Levels of performance"

+    When comparing two different languages and implementations, it doesn't make sense to say "X is Nx faster than Y": the precise number can vary a lot depending on the benchmark and on the hardware.

+    Neverthelss, we can at least write down the order of magnitude of the expected speeups in the average and best case scenarios:

+      - CPython's JIT aims to be 10% - 50% faster than CPython's interpreter

+      - PyPy's JIT aims to be 2x - 10x faster than CPython

+      - SPy aims to be 10x - 100x faster than CPython.

 The first problem is that Python is **extremely dynamic**.
 I'm not talking only about dynamic typing, but also about the fact that in a given Python process, the "world" is a